-Digital Marketing is a long, hard fought battle for small businesses, which can take up to 5 years to achieve solid profits.
+Digital Marketing can be a challenge for small businesses. that’s because it can take up to 5 years to achieve solid profits.

-It can seem like a bottomless money pit, especially if the right strategies aren’t established.
+It can therefore seem like a bottomless money pit, especially if the wrong decisions are made.

 Such questions to ask before you embark on a digital marketing project are: